 Unused sick leave entitlement will be paid to employees upon termination of employment provided the employee has completed at least two years of continuous service, unless termination is the result of disciplinary action taken against the employee.
-Sick leave accrues at 8 hours a month, or 12 days per year, up to a maximum paid benefit for entitlement of 60 days.
+Sick leave accrues at 3.69 hours per pay period or 12 days per year, up to a maximum paid benefit for entitlement of 60 days, dependent upon hire date.